wavesplatform/docs.wavesplatform/docs/en/blockchain/readme.md

 ## Tokenization

 Issuing your own token on the Waves blockchain is as easy as filling out a form and clicking a button.
-The token is immediately available for transfers and trading, this is perfect for crowdfunding and ICO.
+The token is immediately available for transfers and trading, which is perfect for crowdfunding and ICO.
 [More about token issue](/en/building-apps/how-to/assets/issue)

 ## Smart Сontracts

-Waves has a unique approach to decentralized application development whereby the absence of gas and non-Turing complete language help to keep the system secure and predictable.
-Waves' smart contract language that is called Ride is straightforward and developer-friendly and makes blockchain development totally easy.
+Waves offers a unique approach to decentralized application development: by avoiding gas and non-Turing complete language we keep the system secure and predictable.
+For smart contract creation, Waves provides its native language called Ride.
+Its straightforward and developer-friendly syntax makes blockchain development easy and intuitive.
 [More about Ride](/en/ride/getting-started)

 ## Leased Proof of Stake

-Waves bases on a Proof-of-Stake consensus algorithm.
-Each participant's chance to generate the next block is proportional to his economic stake in the network.
-Unlike Proof-of-Work, Proof-of-Stake has low hardware requirements and electricity consumption, and also makes an attack on the network unprofitable for miners.
+Waves is based on a Proof-of-Stake consensus algorithm.
+Each participant's chance to generate the next block is proportional to their economic stake in the network.
+Unlike Proof-of-Work, Proof-of-Stake is hardware-savvy and power-savvy, making the network unattractive for miner attacks.

 Users can lease their WAVES to a Waves node and get a part of the node payout as a reward.
-The leased funds remain under users' control and don’t leave their accounts.
+However, the users preserve control over their WAVES under their accounts.
 [More about leasing](/en/blockchain/leasing)

 ## Performance

-The Waves-NG protocol enhances blockchain capacity up to hundreds of transactions per seconds thanks to the unique “liquid” blocks, which continuously increase until the next block is created.
-A transaction is put in the block in ~2 seconds on average — so apps can provide a much better user experience.
+By its unique “liquid” block approach, the Waves-NG protocol boosts blockchain performance to hundreds of transactions per second, which continuously increase until the next block is created.
+It usually takes about 2 seconds to put a transaction to the block, ensuring a much better user experience for your apps.
 [More about Waves-NG](/en/blockchain/waves-protocol/waves-ng-protocol)

 ## Transparency

-The Waves protocol is completely open, the source code is [available on Github](https://github.com/wavesplatform).
-Protocol updates and inprovements are discussed by the community on the [Waves Enhancement Proposals](https://forum.wavesplatform.com/c/waves-improvment-proposals) forum.
+The Waves protocol is totally open, with the source code [available on Github](https://github.com/wavesplatform).
+The protocol updates and inprovements are discussed by the community on the [Waves Enhancement Proposals](https://forum.wavesplatform.com/c/waves-improvment-proposals) forum.
 [Activation of new features](/en/waves-node/features/) and [reward changes](/en/blockchain/mining/mining-reward) are accepted by voting of the nodes.

 ## Ecosystem for Developers

-In addition to the blockchain itself and the underlying protocols, the Waves ecosystem offers a diverse collection of tools, products and components that streamline building and running dApps.
+Beyond the blockchain functionality and its underlying protocols, the Waves ecosystem offers a diverse collection of tools, products, and components to streamline the process of building and running dApps.
 The tools are developed by both the Waves team and the community.

 ![](./_assets/ecosystem.png)